-Canon 5D Mark III versus Sony A7R II
+Canon 5D Mark III vs Sony A7R II

-The Canon EOS 5D Mark III and the Sony Alpha A7R II are two digital cameras that were officially introduced, respectively, in March 2012 and June 2015.
+The Canon EOS 5D Mark III and the Sony Alpha A7R II are two digital cameras that were revealed to the public, respectively, in March 2012 and June 2015.
 The 5D Mark III is a DSLR, while the A7R II is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 22.1 megapixel, whereas the Sony provides 42.2 MP.
+The Canon has a resolution of 22.1 megapixels, whereas the Sony provides 42.2 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon 5D Mark III and the Sony A7R II.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 5D Mark III – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R II is considerably smaller (31 percent) than the Canon 5D Mark III.
 Moreover, the A7R II is markedly lighter (34 percent) than the 5D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.